-3.7.20.
-This section should provide a description of the general philosophy followed in the design of the main control room and demonstrate that Requirement 65 of SSR 2/1 (Rev. 1) [3] is met.

-3.7.21.
-This section should describe how the instrumentation and control systems allow the operating personnel in the control room to initiate or take manual control of each function necessary to control the plant and maintain safety.

-3.7.22.
-This section should provide a description of the main control room layout, with an emphasis on the presentation of information from the instrumentation and control in the main control room and the human-machine interface, including:

-- (a) Demonstration that there are sufficient displays in the control room to monitor all functions important to safety; - (b) How the status of the plant is displayed; - (c) How the safety status and trends of the key plant operating parameters are displayed; - (d) The safety classified indications and controls to implement emergency operating procedures and severe accident management guidelines.

-3.7.23.
-This section should describe how the human-machine interface aspects of the design of the main control room conform to the human factors engineering programme described in Chapter 18 of the safety analysis report.

-3.7.24.
-The instrumentation and control relating to the habitability of the main control room, supplementary control room and other emergency response facilities should also be described and should be consistent with the description of the corresponding systems, which is addressed in Chapter 6 of the safety analysis report.
+- 3.7.20.
+This section should provide a description of the general philosophy followed in the design of the main control room and demonstrate that Requirement 65 of SSR-2/1 (Rev. 1) [3] is met. - 3.7.21.
+This section should describe how the instrumentation and control systems allow the operating personnel in the control room to initiate or take manual control of each function necessary to control the plant and maintain safety. - 3.7.22.
+This section should provide a description of the main control room layout, with emphasis on the presentation of information from the instrumentation and control in the main control room and the human-machine interface, including the following: - (a) Demonstration that there are sufficient displays in the control room to monitor all functions important to safety; - (b) The means by which the status of the plant is displayed; - (c) The means by which the safety status and trends of the key plant operating parameters are displayed; - (d) The safety classified indications and controls to implement emergency operating procedures and severe accident management guidelines. - 3.7.23.
+This section should describe how the human-machine interface aspects of the design of the main control room conform to the human factors engineering programme described in chapter 18 of the safety analysis report. - 3.7.24.
+The instrumentation and control relating to the habitability of the main control room, the supplementary control room and other emergency response facilities should also be described and should be consistent with the description of the corresponding systems in chapter 6 of the safety analysis report.